Frimley: History

+Amenities

-The main shopping street includes a branch of Waitrose and some smaller shops, several restaurants, charity shops, a post office, a number of estate agents, solicitors, opticians, betting shops, an insurance broker and two public houses, the Railway Arms and the White Hart.
-Frimley Park Hospital is within the boundaries.
+The main shopping street includes a branch of Waitrose and some smaller shops, several restaurants, charity shops, a post office, a number of estate agents, solicitors, opticians, betting shops and an insurance broker.
+There are two public houses: the Railway Arms and the White Hart.

+Frimley Park Hospital lies within the boundaries.
 One of the major employers in the town is BAE Systems, which occupies a building off Lyon Way.
-Siemens opened its main UK headquarters in Frimley in 2007.